-The Special Amphibious RECON Corpsman (SARC) attend the Special Operations Combat Medic (SARC) course which is the “short course” of the 18D training — 22 weeks.
+The Special Amphibious RECON Corpsman (SARC) attends the Special Operations Combat Medic (SARC) course which is the “short course” of the 18D training — 22 weeks.
 Later in their careers, many SARC and SEAL and SWCC medics will attend the second half of the 18D training.

 Just as a SEAL would be sniper trained or communications trained, SEALs will also get extra training to become a medic.
 However, when a unit does not have a combat medic, an 18D from Army Special Forces or Air Force PJs will be added to the group and perform mission essential tasks as the unit’s medic when needed.

 Air Force PJ – Combat Rescue Medic

 The Air Force Combat Medic (Pararescue — PJ) attend their own Special Operations Combat Medic Course for 22 weeks, then they must attend the Pararescue Recovery Specialist Course for 20 weeks which teaches the variety of methods of rescuing injured personnel in every environment and situation.

 The PJ’s are qualified to be medics with special operations-trained paramedic certifications.
 They are fighters too and can be participating in combat when they'll have to rescue others behind enemy lines or in enemy territory.
 They are often augmented into SEAL platoons when SEALs do not have a medic. so they are fighter rescue specialists capable of flexibility in other Special Operations units.

 Army Combat Medic